MattMS/my-thoughts/on/apps_for_people/README.md

 This may expose issues with the feature that lead to a better solution.

-## Define test criteria for stories
+## Define test criteria for features

-Every story requires test criteria to know when it is complete.
+Every feature requires test criteria to describe when it is complete.

-Developers use this to know what work must be done.
+- Developers use this to know what work must be done.

-Testers use it to confirm it has been implemented.
+- Testers use it to confirm the feature has been implemented properly.

-	Given I am a group manager
+> Given I am a group manager
-	And I am on a user profile page
+> And I am on a user profile page
-	When I click the "add user to group" button
+> When I click the "add user to group" button
-	Then the user becomes part of my group.
+> Then the user becomes part of my group.

-The main structure of the test is "Given ?
-When ?
-Then ?".
+The main structure of the test is "given ? when ? then ?".
-Each of these sections can include multiple states, actions and results that are joined with "and".
+Each of those sections can include multiple states, actions and results that are joined with "and ?".

 ## Regular feedback